Zhang Jigang: CCTV National Dance Competition, Season 4 (第四届CCTV电视舞蹈大奖赛)

 Zhang Jigang was a returning celebrity judge on China's most popular dance idol show.
 The program could be compared to that of the Idol series or Dancelife, with contestants vying to win a coveted prize in ballet, hip-hop, Latin, folk and Chinese classical dance.
 It was broadcast nationally every night from April 19 - 28th 2007 at 7:30pm on CCTV 3.
 Season 4 received the highest domestic ratings for the series ever, with an estimated national audience over 200 million viewers per episode.

 2008 Beijing Opening Ceremonies

 On August 8, 2008, Zhang Jigang co-directed and choreographed the 2008 Summer Olympics Opening Ceremony in Beijing, China.
 Hein Verbruggen, chairman of the IOC Coordination Commission for the XXIX Olympiad, called the ceremony "a grand, unprecedented success."
 The AFP called it "a spectacular opening ceremony."
 The BBC and The Times concurred by calling it a dazzling and spectacular show in Beijing.

+The Road to Revival (复兴之路)

+Zhang directed The Road to Revival, a 2009 film created for the celebration of the 60th anniversary of the PRC.
+Zhang conceived of the production as built around performance spaces that combined "performance art in the square" with "performance art on a stage".